Detecting Harmful Content On Online Platforms: What Platforms Need Vs. Where Research Efforts Go: Lessons Learned and Major Challenges

 \section{Lessons Learned and Major Challenges}

-Despite the stringent policies in place, there are increasing cases of hate speech on social media platforms.
-Different platforms have different definitions for hate speech.
-Each policy tries to imagine every possible outcome of particular statements and tries to be transparent about the areas they fall short in.
-The reality is that some clauses in the terms of service require human attention and understanding.
-The following describes these challenges in more detail.
+Despite the stringent policies in place, the amount of harmful content online keeps growing.
+Research is complicated as online platforms have different understanding of harmful content, and platform's Terms and Conditions (T\&Cs) try to imagine every possible outcome of particular statements, while trying to be transparent about the areas they fall short in.
+The reality is that some clauses in the T\&Cs are hard to automate and require human attention and understanding.
+Below, we describe some of these challenges in more detail.
+The list is not exhaustive, but it illustrates the main challenges faced by online platforms and researchers, as new issues regularly appear, policies evolve, and new detection technologies are constantly being developed.

-\paragraph{Mismatch in goals.} As is readily apparent when comparing content moderation policies on online platforms (Section~\ref{sec:platforms}) with abusive language tasks tackled in NLP (Section~\ref{sec:abuse}) as well as methods researched (Section~\ref{sec:methods}), there is a dichotomy between what types of content platforms seek to moderate, and what current abusive language detection method research offers.
-Most crucially, platforms need to moderate \textit{unlawful} content, whereas abusive language detection research within NLP only focuses on the semantics of the content itself.
-Making a judgement as to whether abusive content is unlawful requires knowledge of what is legal in different countries of the world, which is not knowledge currently developed models explicitly encode.
-Considering just the subtask of hate speech detection can illustrate the inherent levels of nuance platforms must deal with.
+\paragraph{Mismatch in Goals} Table~\ref{tab:comparison} shows a comparison of the number of papers on arXiv that mention a specific type of harmful content and the corresponding number of platforms that mention that type in their T\&Cs.
+We can see that \emph{graphic content} and \emph{violence} are relatively less researched in spite of being covered by large number of platforms.
+On the other hand, \emph{misinformation, illegal content}, etc. have attracted a lot of research.
+As is readily apparent when comparing T\&Cs documents of online platforms (Section~\ref{sec:platforms}) to harmful content tasks tackled in research (Section~\ref{sec:harm}), there is a clear disconnect between what types of content platforms seek to moderate, and what current harmful content detection research offers, as demonstrated by the high variance in the ratio column in Table~\ref{tab:comparison}.

+\paragraph{Lack of participatory design.} While this work focuses on platform policies and academic literature around content moderation, it is the users of a platform who are at the receiving end of decisions based on these policies and algorithms.
+Hence, a people-centric and participatory process model for AI-assisted content moderation is crucial~\citep{ethical_scaling_2022}.
+Following a one-size-fits-all approach does not work when norms, values, and what is considered harmful differs across communities~\citep{chandrasekharan-et-al-2018-norms} and cultures~\citep{jiang-et-al-2021-perceptions}.